Geeks in Phoenix

 The main screen for Windows Backup

-But unlike File History, Windows Backup creates a single backup that gets updated when it is run.
-No multiple file versions here, just the latest version of files at the time Windows Backup was run.
+However, unlike File History, Windows Backup creates a single backup that gets updated when it is run.
+There are no multiple file versions here; just the latest version of files from when Windows Backup was last run.

-If you're creating a complete system image, remember to make a system repair disk to go along with it.
+If you're creating a complete system image, remember to make a system repair disk to accompany it.
 If you ever need to restore your computer from a Windows Backup image, you will need to boot your computer from it.
 The link to create it is in the left-hand column.

 How to open Windows Backup in Settings